 Finally, there is significant variation in the quality, pricing, and guarantees promised by individual cord blood banks.

-In summary, there are several variables that exist within the cord blood banking industry, to include:
+To summarize, there are several variables that exist within the cord blood banking industry, to include:

 - Public vs. private cord blood storage